 A further step would be to develop a product-based approach that accounts for typical carbon sequestration during the growing phase, carbon emissions from processing, and implicit emissions from land use changes as well as combustion emissions for each biofuel and biomass type.
 This would require both a major analytical effort and a big political push, and it would have to be carefully tailored to meet WTO standards for non-discrimination and, thus, not impede global participation in carbon taxation.

-We welcome your comments and suggestions on this important, complex and politically-fraught topic.
+We welcome reader comments and suggestions on this important, complex and politically-fraught topic.

 Climate Central: “Pulp Fiction, The European Accounting Error that’s Warming the Planet” (2015).